eddiethedean/sparkforge/QUICKSTART.md

-# SparkForge Quick Start Guide
+# PipelineBuilder Quick Start Guide

 ## ✅ Environment Setup Complete!

-Your Python 3.8 and PySpark 3.2 environment is ready to use.
+Your Python 3.8 and PySpark 3.4 environment is ready to use.

 ## 🚀 Getting Started